klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/block.md

 ## eth_getUncleCountByBlockNumber <a id="eth_getunclecountbyblocknumber"></a>

 Returns the number of uncles in a block from a block matching the given block number.
 Since there are no uncles in Klaytn, it returns `0x0`.
-If there is no matching block, it returns `null`.
+It returns `null` if there is no matching block.

 **Parameters**